neuland/jade4j/README.md

 - Instead of '!!!
 5' you must use 'doctype html'
 - Jade Syntax for Conditional Comments is not supported anymore
 - Thanks to rzara for contributing to issue-108
+## Breaking Changes in 1.2.0
+- Breaking change in filter interface: if you use filters outside of the project, they need to be adapted to new interface

 <a name="authors"></a>
 ## Authors